JON1MAN/DebtApp/README.md

-# FastAPI Project
+# FastAPI & React DebtApp Project

 ## Overview

-This project is a FastAPI-based backend application that provides APIs for user management and debt tracking.
+This project is a FastAPI & React -based application that provides APIs for user management and debt tracking.
 It includes JWT-based authentication and supports CRUD operations for managing users and debts.

 ## Features